astronomer/airflow-guides/guides/airflow-ui.md

 tags: ["DAGs", "Airflow UI", "Basics", "XCom", "Tasks", "Connections"]
 ---

+## Overview

-A notable feature of Apache Airflow is its UI, which provides insights into your DAGs and DAG Runs.
+A notable feature of Apache Airflow is the [UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#), which provides insights into your DAGs and DAG Runs.
 The UI a useful tool for understanding, monitoring, and troubleshooting your pipelines.

 In this guide, we'll walk through an overview of some of the most useful features and visualizations in the Airflow UI.
 In general, sections in the guide correspond to the tab at the top of the Airflow UI.
 If you're not already using Airflow and want to get it up and running to follow along, check out the [Astronomer CLI](https://www.astronomer.io/docs/enterprise/v0.25/develop/cli-quickstart) to quickly run Airflow on your local machine.